astanin/python-tabulate/README.rst

 Table format
 ~~~~~~~~~~~~

 There is more than one way to format a table in plain text.
-The output
-format of ``tabulate`` is defined by an optional named argument
+The third optional argument named ``tablefmt`` defines
-``tablefmt``.
+how the table is formatted.

 Supported table formats are: